frankCls/mondriaan/README.md

 ## Cross builds
 To create runnable jars for a platform different from the platform you use to build one uses `./gradlew jar --PtargetPlatform=<platform>`.
 The supported platforms are `windows`, `macos`, `linux-x64` and `linux-arm64`.
 Note that the `linux-arm64` platform will only work with OPENRNDR snapshot builds from master and OPENRNDR 0.3.39 (a future version).

-## Github Actions

-This repository contains a number of Github Actions in `./github/workflows`.
-The actions enable a basic build run on commit, plus publication actions that are executed when a commit is tagged with a version number like `v0.*` or `v1.*`.